 The German city Flensburg used to belong to Denmark.
-Since it is located right at the border, it shares both the Danish and the German culture, and it is a city with plenty of attractions.
+Since it is located right at the border between the two countries, it shares both the Danish and the German culture.
+It is a city with plenty of historical attractions.
 Get an overview of all the best things to do in Flensburg here!

 The harbor has always meant a great deal to the city of Flensburg.
 As a coastal city, it has a significant history of trading.
 Flensburg had its heyday in the 18th century when it was still a part of Denmark.
 But the history of the harbor dates all the way back to the 1400s.
 Throughout those centuries, it was the main center of trading between Denmark and Germany.